kimmobrunfeldt/howto-everything/fedora-for-dev.md

 ## Tips

+* Use `Super + Left` and other arrow keys to resize windows half-screen, full screen etc.
 * Use Ctrl + PgDown and Ctrl + PgUp for changing tabs in apps with keyboard.
 * Lenovo Thinkpad supports Fn + Right Arrow and Fn + Left Arrow for End and Home.
 Useful to go to the start or end of line. *Unfortunately this didn't work with an external Lenovo keyboard and rebinding Fn at OS level is a bit tough.*
 * Some times copy - pasting stuff to terminal with middle click brings up weidr [200~ chars, see: https://cirw.in/blog/bracketed-paste